 Motivate: getting to know you

 It can be daunting to pinpoint or narrow down an area of study, or find a career pathway that resonates with your skill-set without a lot of experience.
 If you find yourself in that description it can be useful to engage in some personal reflection tools, such as through these links, as well as talking with advisers and people who know you.
 We are sharing tools that you may use to develop curiosity and increase your awareness around your abilities and strengths.
 It’s not recommended that these tools be used as a firm diagnosis of fixed personality traits or career pathways.
 We view these surveys as interesting guides for exploring facets of your personality and would encourage you to view them with curiosity, as no test, no matter how good could fully capture the entirety of a person.
 Here you will also find a link to download your high school and beyond plan (it’s a graduation requirement, so you may as well do it now).

 Explore: local education and training programs

 There are no on-size-fits-all plans for career and educational pathways, so we have included a bit of everything so that you can help find what is right for you.
 In this section you will find information about apprenticeships, Job Corps, military careers and our five local colleges: Bellingham Technical College, Northwest Indian College, Skagit Valley Community College, Western Washington University, and Whatcom Community College.

 Support: people, places, and websites to help get you to where you are going

 As much as we love a good do it yourself project, your future career and training shouldn’t be a mystery, and you certainly don’t have to know it all or do it yourself.
-In this section we have compiled resources to help you find scholarships, access FAFSA/WAFSA information as well as local people and websites that can help with coaching, tutoring, testing support, and more.
+In this section we have compiled resources to help you find scholarships, access FAFSA/WASFA information as well as local people and websites that can help with coaching, tutoring, testing support, and more.